-Domain 10: Cybersecurity Program Management
+Domain 10: Cybersecurity Program Management (CPM)

-Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
-Est ablish Cyl persecurity Program Strategy MIL1 a) The organization has a cybersecurity program strategy.
-MIL2 b) The cybersecurity program strategy defines objectives for the organization's cybersecurity activities. c) The cybersecurity program strategy and priorities are documented and aligned with the organization's strategic objectives and risk to critical infrastructure. d) The cybersecurity program strategy defines the organization's approach to provide program oversight and governance for cybersecurity activities, including policies and standards. e) The cybersecurity program strategy defines the structure and organization of the cybersecurity program. f) The cybersecurity program strategy is approved by senior management.
-MIL3 g) The cybersecurity program strategy-including policies and standards-is updated to reflect business changes, changes in the operating environment and changes in the threat profile.
-2. Sponsor Cybersecurity Program MII 1 a) Resources (people, tools, and funding) are provided to support the cybersecurity program. b) Senior management provides sponsorship for the cybersecurity program.
+Objecti ve an d Pr actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) 1.
+Est ablish Cyl bersecurity Program Strategy MIL1 a) The organization has a cybersecurity program strategy. b) The cybersecurity program strategy defines objectives for the organization's cybersecurity activities. c) The cybersecurity program strategy and priorities are documented and aligned with the organization's strategic objectives and risk to critical infrastructure. d) The cybersecurity program strategy defines the organization's approach to provide program oversight and governance for cybersecurity activities, including policies and standards.
+MIL2 e) The cybersecurity program strategy defines the structure and organization of the cybersecurity program. f) The cybersecurity program strategy identifies standards and guidelines intended to be followed by the program g) The cybersecurity program strategy identifies any applicable compliance requirements that must be satisfied by the program (e.g., NERC CIP, NIST guidelines, ISO, CMMC Framework) h) The cybersecurity program strategy is approved by senior management.
+MIL3 i) The cybersecurity program strategy-including policies and standards-is updated to reflect business changes, changes in the operating environment and changes in the function's threat profile (TVM-2d).

-Objectiv ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) c) The cybersecurity program is established according to the cybersecurity program strategy.
-MIL2 d) Adequate funding and other resources (i.e., people and tools) are provided to establish and operate a cybersecurity program aligned with the program strategy. e) Senior management sponsorship for the cybersecurity program is visible and active (e.g., the importance and value of cybersecurity activities is regularly communicated by senior management). f) If the organization develops or procures software, secure software development practices are sponsored as an element of the cybersecurity program. g) The development and maintenance of cybersecurity policies is sponsored . h) Responsibility for the cybersecurity program is assigned to a role with requisite authority. i) The performance of the cybersecurity program is monitored to ensure it aligns with the cybersecurity program strategy.
-MIL3 j) The cybersecurity program is independently reviewed (i.e., by reviewers who are not in the program) for achievement of cybersecurity program objectives. k) The cybersecurity program addresses and enables the achievement of regulatory compliance as appropriate.
-I) The cybersecurity program monitors and/or participates in selected industry cybersecurity standards or initiatives.
-3. Establish and Maintain Cybersecurity Architecture MIL1 a) A strategy to architecturally isolate the organization's IT systems from OT systems is implemented .
-MIL2 b) A cybersecurity architecture is in place to enable segmentation, isolation, and other requirements that support the cybersecurity strategy.
+Objecti Objective and Practices Notes (Evidence Supporting MIL Selection) 2.
+Spo onsor Cyb ersecurity Program MIL1 a) b) Resources (e.g., people, tools, and funding) are provided to support the cybersecurity program.
+Senior management provides sponsorship for the cybersecurity program. c) The cybersecurity program is established according to the cybersecurity program strategy. d) Adequate funding and other resources (e.g., people and tools) are provided to establish and operate a cybersecurity program aligned with the program strategy.
+MIL2 e) Senior management sponsorship for the cybersecurity program is visible and active (e.g., the importance and value of cybersecurity activities is regularly communicated by senior management). f) If the organization develops or procures software, secure software development practices are sponsored as an element of the cybersecurity program. g) The development and maintenance of cybersecurity policies is sponsored . h) Responsibility for the cybersecurity program is assigned to a role with requisite authority. i) Stakeholders for cybersecurity program management activities are identified and involved .

+Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) j) The performance of the cybersecurity program is monitored to ensure it aligns with the cybersecurity program strategy.
+BALL 2 k) The cybersecurity program is independently reviewed (i.e., by reviewers who are not in the program) to ensure conformance with cybersecurity policies and procedures.
+MIL3 I) The cybersecurity program addresses and enables the achievement of regulatory compliance, as appropriate. m) The cybersecurity program monitors and/or participates in the development and implementation of select cybersecurity standards, guidelines, leading practices, lessons learned, and emerging technologies.
+3. Mai nagen nent Activities MIL1 No practices.
+MIL2 a) Documented procedures are established , followed , and maintained for CPM activities.
+WIILE b) Adequate resources (e.g., people, funding, and tools) are provided to support CPM activities. c) Up-to-date policies or other organizational directives define requirements for CPM activities.
+MIL3 d) Personnel performing CPM activities have the skills and knowledge needed to perform their assigned responsibilities.
+IVIIL3 e) Responsibility, accountability, and authority for the performance of CPM activities are assigned to personnel. f) The effectiveness of CPM activities is evaluated and tracked .